-Well-publicized educational workshops will be conducted in each of the delegate districts beginning in September 2019.
+1. Well-publicized educational workshops will be conducted in each of the delegate districts beginning in September 2023.
 These workshops will be designed to encourage participation in the delegate selection process, including apprising potential delegate and alternate candidates of the availability of financial assistance.
 These workshops will be held in places that are easily accessible to persons with disabilities.
 The times, dates, places and rules for the conduct of all education workshops, meetings and other events involved in the delegate selection process shall be effectively publicized by the party organization and include mailings to various organizations representative of the Democratic voting electorate.
 (Rule 3.A, Rule 3.C & Rule 3.D)

-- 2. A speaker's bureau of volunteers from the State Party, including the Affirmative Action Committee, shall be comprised of individuals who are fully familiar with the process, will be organized to appear before groups, as needed, to provide information concerning the process. - 3.
-The State Party's education efforts will include outreach to community leaders within the Democratic Party's constituencies and making sure that information about the delegate selection process is available to Democratic clubs and Party caucuses representing specific constituencies. - 4.
-The State Party will publish and make available at no cost: a clear and concise explanation of how Democratic voters can participate in the delegate selection process.
+- 2. A speakers bureau of volunteers from the State Party, including the Affirmative Action Committee, shall be comprised of individuals who are fully familiar with the process and will be available to appear before groups, as needed, to provide information concerning the process. - 3.
+The State Party's education efforts will include outreach to community leaders within the Democratic Party's constituencies and ensuring that information about the delegate selection process is available to Democratic clubs and Party caucuses representing specific constituencies. - 4.
+The State Party will publish, and make available at no cost, a clear and concise explanation of how Democratic voters can participate in the delegate selection process.
 As well, the State Party shall also make available copies of the State Party Rules, the Delegate Selection Plan (and its attachments), the Affirmative Action Plan and Outreach and Inclusion Program, and relevant state statutes at no cost.
-Copies of documents related to the state's delegate selection process will be prepared and the State Party and Affirmative Action Committee will distribute them in the various delegate districts not later than October 1, 2019.
-Rule 1.H) - 5.
+Copies of documents related to the state's delegate selection process will be prepared and the State Party and Affirmative Action Committee will distribute them in the various delegate districts not later than October 1, 2023.
+(Rule 1.H) - 5.
 Participation in the delegate selection process shall be open to all voters who wish to participate as Democrats.
 Democratic voters shall be those persons who publicly declare their Party preference and have that preference publicly recorded.
 (Rule 2.A) - 6.
-The State Party shall take all feasible steps to encourage non-affiliated voters and new voters to register or enroll, to provide simple procedures through which they may do so and to eliminate excessively long waiting periods for voters wish to register or to change their party enrollment status.
+The State Party shall take all feasible steps to encourage non-affiliated voters and new voters to register or enroll, to provide simple procedures through which they may do so and to eliminate excessively long waiting periods for voters who wish to register or to change their party enrollment status.
 (Rule 2.C) - 7.
-The Affirmative Action Committee will develop a State Party strategy to be implemented November 1, 2019 will provide education programs directly to voters who continue to experience confusing timelines for registration, or lack of awareness of the process for running for delegate, to ensure all Democratic voters understand the rules and timelines and their impact on voter participation.
+The Affirmative Action Committee will develop a State Party strategy to be implemented beginning September 15, 2023 that will provide education programs directly to voters who continue to experience confusing timelines for voter registration and deadlines for changing party affiliation, or who are unaware of the process for running for delegate, so that all Democratic voters understand the rules and timelines and their impact on voter participation.
 (Rule 4.B.5)